 Major depressive episode 4.1%

 Although treatment can be difficult, it does exist.
-Treatment should be integrated, not separated, and should be a collective decision between the treatment center and patient.
-Recovery is often viewed as a marathon, not a spring, and the methods and outcome goals need to be explicit.
+Treatment should be integrative, not separate.
+And, should be a collective decision between the treatment center and the patient.
+Finally, recovery is often viewed as a marathon, not a spring, and the methods and outcome goals need to be explicit.